usnistgov/pyproject2conda/README.md

  Usage: pyproject2conda json [OPTIONS]

  Create json representation.
+(Alias "j")
  Keys are: "dependencies": conda dependencies. "pip": pip dependencies. "channels": conda channels.

-╭─ Options ──────────────────────────────────────────────────────────────────────────────╮
+╭─ Options ────────────────────────────────────────────────────────────────────────────╮
 │ --extra           -e               TEXT     Extra depenedencies.
-Can specify multiple times for        │ │                             multiple extras.                                           │ │ --python-include      TEXT  If flag passed without options, include python spec from   │ │                             pyproject.toml in yaml output.
-If value passed, use this   │ │                             value (exactly) in the output.
-So, for example, pass       │ │                             `--python-include "python=3.8"`                            │ │ --python-version      TEXT  Python version to check `python_verion <=>                 │ │                             {python_version}` lines against.
-That is, this version is  │ │                             used to limit packages in resulting output.
-For example,   │ │                             if have a line like `a-package; python_version < '3.9'`,   │ │                             Using `--python-version 3.10` will not include             │ │                             `a-package`, while `--python-version 3.8` will include     │
+Can specify         │ │                                             multiple times for multiple extras.      │ │                                             [default: None]                          │ │ --python-include                   TEXT     If value passed, use this value          │ │                                             (exactly) in the output.
+So, for         │ │                                             example, pass `--python-include          │ │                                             "python=3.8"`.
+Special case is the value │ │                                             `"infer"`.
+This infers the value of     │ │                                             python from `pyproject.toml`             │
+│                                             [default: None]                          │
+│ --python-version                   TEXT     Python version to check `python_verion   │
+│                                             <=> {python_version}` lines against.     │
+│                                             That is, this version is used to limit   │ │                                             packages in resulting output.
+For        │ │                                             example, if have a line like `a-package; │ │                                             python_version < '3.9'`, Using           │
+│                                             `--python-version 3.10` will not include │
+│                                             `a-package`, while `--python-version     │
-│                             `a-package`.                                               │
+│                                             3.8` will include `a-package`.           │
+│                                             [default: None]                          │
+│ --python          -p               TEXT     Python version.
+Passing `--python        │ │                                             {version}` is equivalent to passing      │ │                                             `--python-version={version}              │
+│                                             --python-include=python{version}`.
+If    │
+│                                             passed, this overrides values of passed  │ │                                             via `--python-version` and               │
+│                                             `--python-include`.                      │
+│                                             [default: None]                          │
 │ --channel         -c               TEXT     conda channel.
 Can specify.
 Overrides   │ │                                             [tool.pyproject2conda.channels]          │
+│                                             [default: None]                          │
 │ --file            -f               PATH     input pyproject.toml file                │
+│                                             [default: pyproject.toml]                │
-│ --sort/--no-sort            Default is to sort the dependencies (excluding             │ │                             `--python-include`).
-Pass `--no-sort` to instead place     │ │                             dependencies in order they are gathered.                   │ │ --output          -o  PATH  File to output results                                     │ │ --base/--no-base            Default is to include base (project.dependencies) with     │ │                             extras.
-However, passing `--no-base` will exclude base     │ │                             dependencies.
-This is useful to define environments that   │ │                             should exclude base dependencies (like build, etc) in      │ │                             pyproject.toml.                                            │ │ --deps            -d  TEXT  Additional conda dependencies.                             │ │ --reqs            -r  TEXT  Additional pip requirements.                               │ │ --help                      Show this message and exit.                                │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
+│ --sort                --no-sort             Default is to sort the dependencies      │ │                                             (excluding `--python-include`).
+Pass     │ │                                             `--no-sort` to instead place             │ │                                             dependencies in order they are gathered. │ │                                             [default: sort]                          │
+│ --output          -o               PATH     File to output results [default: None]   │ │ --base                --no-base             Default is to include base               │ │                                             (project.dependencies) with extras.      │ │                                             However, passing `--no-base` will        │ │                                             exclude base dependencies.
+This is       │ │                                             useful to define environments that       │ │                                             should exclude base dependencies (like   │ │                                             build, etc) in pyproject.toml.           │
+│                                             [default: base]                          │
+│ --deps            -d               TEXT     Additional conda dependencies.           │ │                                             [default: None]                          │
+│ --reqs            -r               TEXT     Additional pip requirements.             │ │                                             [default: None]                          │
+│ --verbose         -v               INTEGER  Pass `-v/--verbose` for verbose output.  │ │                                             Pass multiple times to set verbosity     │ │                                             level.                                   │
+│                                             [default: None]                          │
+│ --help                                      Show this message and exit.              │ ╰──────────────────────────────────────────────────────────────────────────────────────╯

 ```